 Consideration 10) Site design

-Recapping how to identify a profitable location for DC fast charging
+Recapping how to identify a profitable location for DC rapid charging

 The most important considerations to make when scouting for locations are social, geographical, and with regards to grid connectivity.
 However, you should also consider compliance with permits and regulations, ROI, staffing, site design, and future growth.

-To continue your journey and learn more about establishing your own DC fast-charging business, explore a range of other useful articles on the EVBox blog.
+To continue your journey and learn more about establishing your own DC rapid-charging business, explore a range of other useful articles on the EVBox blog.